Posted by MSA on December 2, 2020

 The launch will begin at a time designated by the CD.
 Once underway, it is essential that no one other than launch personnel be in front of the sailplane next due to be launched, and that all vehicles are well clear.
 Follow launch crew instructions.

 Towplanes will taxi in front of the next glider to be launched, line crew will attach the towrope, and the launch will begin without asking for a signal from the pilot.
-The five pilots at the front of the grid are expected to be fully ready to launch prior to hookup.
+Except for canopy closing, the five pilots at the front of the grid are expected to be fully ready to launch prior to hookup.
 If you are not ready, you will be pulled from the launch and recycled to the end of your class for relaunch.

 The launch crew may look to see that spoilers are in a safe position: either closed and locked or open with the pilot’s hand on the spoiler control.
 Pilots who wish to use spoilers during the initial takeoff roll should have their spoilers noticeably open; movement – “bouncing” the spoilers – confirms that the pilot has control of them.